 1970's Aquastar Regate Regatta Lemania Automatic

-DIAL: Aquastar Regate dial, with original hands; lume shines.
+DIAL: Aquastar Regate dial, with matching hands; lume shines.

-CASE: 42mm (39mm w/o crown) x 45mm unpolished stainless-steel case; caseback clearly retains its Aquastar Geneve branding, as does the crown its logo.
+CASE: Stainless-steel case measure s 42mm (39mm w/o crown) x 45mm; caseback clearly retains its Aquastar Geneve branding, as does the crown its logo.
 It measures in at a robust 15mm tall, including the domed crystal.

 CRYSTAL: Domed acrylic crystal, no scratches or cracks.

 BAND: Stainless-steel bracelet, which can fit an aprox.
 8.5 inch wrist.
 Also included, a light blue, black, and orange nylon NATO strap, which nicely matches the orange of the Lemania’s second hand.